QwenLM/Qwen2.5/README.md

 For additional guides, please refer to [our documentation](https://qwen.readthedocs.io/en/latest/run_locally/llama.cpp.html).

+> [!TIP]
+> llama.cpp adopts "rotating context management" and inifinite generation is made possible by evicting eariler tokens.
+> It could configuared by parameters and the commands above effectively disable it.
+> For more details, please refer to [our documentation](https://qwen.readthedocs.io/en/latest/run_locally/llama.cpp.html#llama-cli).

 ### Ollama

 After [installing ollama](https://ollama.com/), you can initiate the ollama service with the following command (Ollama v0.6.6 or higher is required):